Driving with a proportion of a controlled drug over the specified limit:

 Which drugs can be detected at the roadside?

 Currently, the only drugs which can be detected at the roadside are Cocaine and Cannabis.
-Cocaine and cannabis can be picked up on mobile drugalizer devices which work by analysing your saliva.
+Cocaine and cannabis can be picked up on mobile drugalyser devices which work by analysing your saliva.
 The results appear within around 8 minutes.
-A positive result at the roadside will lead to you being taken to a police station and required to provide an evidential blood sample.
-You would be prosecuted on the basis of the evidential blood test at the police station rather than the initial indication provided by the drugaliser device because the mobile device is simply not reliable enough.
+If you provide a positive result at the roadside it will lead to you being taken to a police station and being required to provide an evidential blood sample.
+You would be prosecuted on the basis of the evidential blood test at the police station rather than the initial indication provided by the drugalyser device as the mobile device is simply not reliable enough.

-Until more comprehensive roadside testing devices are granted “type approval”, the police must continue to rely on old -style field impairment tests to detect the presence of drugs (whether legal or illegal) in a your system at the roadside.
+Until more comprehensive roadside testing devices are granted “type approval”, the police must continue to rely on old-style field impairment tests to detect the presence of drugs (whether legal or illegal) in your system at the roadside.
 These tests include:

-Failing a field impalement test would result in a you being taken to the police station and asked to provide a blood sample.
+If you fail a field impairment test it would result in you being taken to the police station and being asked to provide a blood sample.

 A factual medical defence is available in law to a ‘specified limit’ drug driving offence.

-We would advise drivers who are taking higher than average doses of relevant medicines to carry evidence of the prescribing instructions given to you by your health care professional.
+Nevertheless, we would advise you to carry evidence of the prescribing instructions given to you by your health care professional if you are taking higher than average doses of relevant medicines.
 This would speed up investigations into your medical defence at the police station.
-Users of prescription medication should also consult their GP if they are considering taking over-the-counter medication to supplement their prescription to find out whether the additional medicine could put them over the limit.
+If you are considering taking over-the-counter medication to supplement your prescription you should also consult your GP to find out whether the additional medicine could put you over the limit.

 Pleading Guilty to a ‘specified limit’ drug driving offence?
 Damage limitation

-Having the right representation to handle your guilty plea to a drug driving offence could mean the difference between a driving ban or a prison sentence.
-The possible sentences for this offence can be very severe, therefore it is vital that you speak to a solicitor who specialises in drug driving offences as soon as possible for extensive mitigation work to be commenced.
+If you have the right representation to handle your guilty plea to a drug driving offence it could mean the difference between a driving ban or a prison sentence.
+The possible sentences you face for this offence can be very severe.
+Therefore it is vital that you speak to a lawyer who specialises in drug driving offences as soon as possible for extensive mitigation work to be commenced.

-Our drug driving experts continue to secure truly outstanding results in drug driving cases when putting forward guilty pleas and mitigation.
+Our drug driving lawyers continue to secure truly outstanding results in drug driving cases when putting forward guilty pleas and mitigation.

-If you’re considering pleading guilty to a ‘specified limit’ drug driving offence and would like to know more about how our guilty plea and mitigation service could give you peace of mind along with an amazing result at Court, then visit our dedicated guilty plea page or call one of specialist solicitors on 0330 33 22 770.
+If you’re considering pleading guilty to a ‘specified limit’ drug driving offence and would like to know more about how our guilty plea and mitigation service could give you peace of mind, along with an amazing result at Court, then visit our dedicated guilty plea page.
+Alternatively, call one of specialist lawyers on 0330 33 22 770.

-Call our Motoring Law Helpline for some Free Legal Advice from an Expert Drug Driving Solicitor who Specialises in Defending Drug Driving Allegations
+Call our Motoring Law Helpline for some Free Legal Advice from an Expert Drug Driving Lawyer who Specialises in Defending Drug Driving Allegations

 We are always happy to talk through your options and provide expert advice and guidance which could result in a not guilty verdict in your case.
 Lines are open round the clock, seven days a week, so get in touch whenever’s best for you.

-Here’s one of our more recent radio interviews about drug driving, and the reasons why so many people are being arrested for this offence.
+Here’s one of our radio interviews about drug driving, and the reasons why so many people are being arrested for this offence.